Laser Interferometer Space Antenna: Intermediate mass black hole binaries

 LISA will also be able to detect the gravitational waves emanating from black hole binary mergers where the lighter black hole is in the intermediate black hole range (between 10^{2} and 10^{4} solar masses).
 In the case of both components being intermediate black holes between 600 and 10^{4} solar masses, LISA will be able to detect events up to redshifts around 1.
 In the case of an intermediate mass black hole spiralling into a massive black hole (between 10^{4} and 10^{6} solar masses) events will be detectable up to at least z=3.
 Since little is known about the population of intermediate mass black holes, there is no good estimate of the event rates for these events.

 Multi-band gravitational wave astronomy

-Following the announcement of the first gravitational wave detection, GW150914, it was realized that a similar event would be detectable by LISA well before the merger.
+Following the announcement of the first gravitational wave detection, GW150914, it was realised that a similar event would be detectable by LISA well before the merger.
 Based on the LIGO estimated event rates, it is expected that LISA will detect and resolve about 100 binaries that would merge a few weeks to months later in the LIGO detection band.
 LISA will be able to accurately predict the time of merger ahead of time and locate the event with 1 square degree on the sky.
 This will greatly aid the possibilities for searches for electromagnetic counterpart events.